saidolsol/mensabot_js/README.md

 ### Press

-Due to its outstanding contribution to the quality of campus life, the bot was featured in the renowned students magaziine "[Blitz](https://www.blitz.ethz.ch/)" (issue nr.
+Due to its outstanding contribution to the quality of campus life, the bot was featured in the renowned students magazine "[Blitz](https://www.blitz.ethz.ch/)" (issue nr.
 2 "Dreiecke", autumn 2017).